jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Additionally, because of VMware GemFire's constraint on properties, you cannot use the full power of Spring Boot when you compose `application.properties`.
+Additionally, because of [vmware-gemfire-name]'s constraint on properties, you cannot use the full power of Spring Boot when you compose `application.properties`.